azapeti/bigquery-python-bash-automation/README.md

 # bigquery-python-bash-automation

-Since you're using the free version, you can only get data from your website through the Google Analytics API for the last 60 days.
-I would like to demonstrate in this repository how to run BigQuery queries in Python and automate it using bash and crontab for collecting historical data.
+Since the free version of Google Analytics API only allows access to the last 60 days of data, this project demonstrates how to run BigQuery queries in Python and automate the process using Bash and Crontab to collect and store historical data.

 ## Contents